vega/vega-lite/site/docs/layer.md

 permalink: /docs/layer.html
 ---

 Sometimes, it's useful to superimpose one chart on top of another.
 You can accomplish this by using the `layer` operator.
-This operator is none of Vega-Lite's [view compositon operators](compositon.html).
+This operator is one of Vega-Lite's [view composition operators](compositon.html).
 To define a layered chart, put multiple specifications into an array under the `layer` property.

 {: .suppress-error}
 ```json